Business Risks

 Damage to corporate value due to an act of hostile large-scale purchase of company shares

-Our group, as a listed company, upholds the free trade of company shares.
-We, therefore, do not flatly deny acts of large-scale purchase of company shares as long as they benefit corporate value and the common interests of shareholders.
+Our Group, as a listed company, upholds the free trade of Company shares.
+We, therefore, do not flatly deny acts of large-scale purchase of Company shares as long as they benefit corporate value and the common interests of shareholders.
 Nevertheless, large-scale purchases of shares include quite a few that could damage corporate value and the common interest of shareholders remarkably judging from their purposes, etc. and that could practically compel shareholders to sell their shares.
-In the event of such an act, this could have a significant impact on the results of operations, etc. of our group and greatly damage sustainable growth due to business split and transfer.
-For this reason, we have introduced a "policy for dealing with acts of large-scale purchase of company shares (takeover defense measures)" for the purpose of protecting corporate value and the common interests of shareholders and securing the time necessary for shareholders to judge appropriately whether to accept the purchase offer.
+In the event of such an act, this could have a significant impact on the results of operations, etc. of our Group and greatly damage sustainable growth due to business split and transfer.
+For this reason, we have introduced a "policy for dealing with acts of large-scale purchase of Company shares (takeover defense measures)" for the purpose of protecting corporate value and the common interests of shareholders and securing the time necessary for shareholders to judge appropriately whether to accept the purchase offer.
 This policy is intended to secure the common interests of shareholders under the conditions that the policy is placed before an ordinary general shareholders' meeting and approved every year.

 2.Risks related to human resources